napari/napari/docs/source/explanations/rendering.md

 We can use our octree for 2D images by only setting four children per node instead of eight.
 This effectively makes it a quadtree.
-The memory wasted by not using the other four children is minimal relative to the size of the data, and we'd rather use the same data structure and code for 2D and 3D.
+The memory wasted by not using the other four children is minimal relative to the size of the data, and we'd rather use the same data structure and code for 2D and 3D, so we will use an octree in all cases.

 ## Beyond Images